anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.juvix.md

 Having two transactions `tx1` and `tx2`, their composition `compose(tx1, tx2)` is defined as a transaction `tx`, where:

 2. `tx.actions = Set.union(tx1.actions, tx2.actions)`
-3. `tx.deltaProof = DeltaProvingSystem.aggregate(tx1.deltaProof, tx2.deltaProof)`
+3. `tx.deltaProof, tx.delta_vk = DeltaProvingSystem.aggregate(tx1.deltaProof, tx1.delta_vk, tx2.deltaProof, tx2.delta_vk)`

 !!! note
     When composing transactions, action sets are simply united.
-For example, composing a transaction with two actions and another transaction with three actions will result in a transaction with five actions.
+For example, composing a transaction with two actions and another transaction with three actions will result in a transaction with five actions, given all actions are distinct.

 ## `verify`